thebearingedge/pg-lit/README.md

 ### `PgLit.set(updates, ...columns) -> SetClause`

-Create a query fragment that takes care of the annoying parts of constructing the `set` clause of an `update` statement. **Note: this is not an executable query**.
+Create a query fragment that takes care of the annoying parts of constructing the `set` clause of an `update` statement. **Note: this is not an executable `SqlQuery`**.

 - `updates` is an object.
 - `columns` are optional and by default will be inferred from the keys of the `updates` object.